 Mobile has become a key channel used by consumers for cross-platform shopping, picking up last minute deals, product research, and brand engagement.
 In fact, more than 50% of ecommerce traffic takes place on mobile.
 Data shared by comScore and Marketingland shows that 70% of media time and 79% of social media use happens on mobile devices.

 That’s great news unless you’re among the ecommerce brands struggling to get mobile users to convert.
-It’s a challenge for many, with conversions on smartphones average less than half of desktop conversions.
+It’s an ecommerce challenge for many, with conversions on smartphones average less than half of desktop conversions.
 Data compiled by SmartInsights revealed that global desktop conversions averaged 3.63% while smartphone conversions were trailing at 1.25% (tablets came in at 3.14%) during the first quarter of 2017.

 The data shows consumers are actively searching, researching, and shopping but there are a host of things that force them to abandon their cart or bail before they ever click “add to cart”.